BrianBNguyen/Image-Gallery/README.md

 # Image-Gallery
 Shopify Developer Applications
-Tasks: Build an inventory tracking web application (Image Gallery) for a logistics company.
+Task A: Build an inventory tracking web application (Image Gallery) for a logistics company.
+Task B: Build an image repository.

  1. ADD image(s) to the repository
     1. Allow image uploads AND store image with generated thumbnails